mauriziodapor/POLARe/README.md

 ./POLARe

+# POLARe2

+# Differential elastic scattering cross-section of spin-polarized positron and electron beams impinging on neutral atoms (with correlation polarization potential)

 Note that POLARe2 contains the correlation polarization potential according to F. Salvat, Physical Review A 68, 012708 (2003).
 Long-range polarization for electrons and positrons: Buckingham potential.
 Short-range polarization potential (electrons): J.P.
 Perdew and A. Zunger, Physical Review B 23, 5048 (1981).